 The kidneys are vulnerable to oxidative stress.
 Oxidative stress is the state your body is put in when waste products in the form of free radicals are overproduced and unable to be controlled by your body’s own supply of antioxidants.
 Many health conditions, several of which directly impact on the kidneys, have been associated with oxidative stress.
 High cholesterol, infections, medications, and pollutants such as cigarette smoke also inflict direct damage on the kidneys by inducing oxidative stress.

-Oxidative stress can be corrected by treating the underlying cause (if possible), eating a healthy, balanced diet, exercising and by taking an antioxidant supplement such as MitoQ®.
+Oxidative stress can be reduced? by treating the underlying cause (if possible), eating a healthy, balanced diet, exercising regularly and by taking an antioxidant supplement such as MitoQ®.

-MitoQ® is a revolutionary form of coenzyme Q10 (CoQ10) which is an antioxidant that is produced naturally within our bodies.
+MitoQ® is a revolutionary form of Coenzyme Q10 (CoQ10), an antioxidant that is produced naturally within our bodies.
 Ageing, pollutants, heart conditions, and a poor diet all decrease our body’s manufacture of CoQ10, which makes supplementation a good idea.
 MitoQ® is specially formulated to get right inside mitochondria which are one of the major sites of free radical production and present in large numbers within kidney cells.
-MitoQ® is a powerful neutralizer of free radicals and can reduce oxidative stress.
-So what are you waiting for?
+MitoQ® is a powerful neutralizer of free radicals and can help reduce oxidative stress.
+So, what are you waiting for?
 Reduce oxidative stress damage before it starts causing you problems by taking MitoQ® today.